gideonasiak47/remote-sensing-using-mqtt-with-esp32/README.md

 * Build a real-time dashboard using python and Dash(plotly)
 * Plot live sensor data, update graphs dynamically

-## _Kindly note that the files in this project is the final for this lab, some of the individual lab activities were not added!_
+**_Kindly note that the files in this project is the final for this lab, some of the individual lab activities were not added!_**

+## EQUIPMENT AND SOFTWARE
+* ESP32 Microcontroller
+* Arduino IDE
+* MQTT Broker (Mosquitto)
+* Python with Flask
+* Plotly for visualisation
+* Sensors: DHT11/DHT22, Ultrasonic Sensor, LDR
+* Computer with internet access